Epineph/zfsArch/README.md

 We need to include the packages we built in the custom .iso

-add these lines to ~/ISOBUIKD/zfsiso/packages.x86_64 Don't replace the text in it, but append the lines at the bottom
+add these lines to ~/ISOBUIKD/zfsiso/packages.x86_64

 ```bash
 # [ZFS Custom  Repo]